Angela Nicholson and the AP team run through the best camera bags for photographers and videographers to buy, with options for all budgets.

 - No laptop sleeve

-- Price: Around $500 / £400
+- Price: $496 / £483

 Every Billingham bag is instantly recognisable, and the 307 displays the same traditional styling consistent throughout the Billingham range.
-It may be one of the most expensive bags on this page, by a long way, but the 307 is made to a high standard, with an exterior made of durable FibreNyte – a lightweight synthetic alternative to canvas.
+It may be one of the most expensive bags in this roundup, by a long way, but the 307 is made to a high standard, with an exterior made of durable FibreNyte – a lightweight synthetic alternative to canvas.
 The bag can be carried comfortably using the padded shoulder strap or the large top handle, with the top flap secured by a quick-access buckle.

 A top zip acts as a secondary seal, and easily glides open.
 Inside is space for a DSLR with lens attached, and a further four lens or flash units within the well padded dividers.
 However, there is no dedicated pocket for small accessories, or for a laptop/tablet.